Care Work Accidents

 A major aspect that worries those who have had care work accidents is taking time off work.
 When an accident at work causes an injury, you may have to take an extended period of sick leave, meaning you only get statutory sick pay.
 This is usually less than you would earn whilst being at work, so some people may rush back to work prematurely.

 Whilst we understand that this can cause stress, the solicitors we work with can help you recover the earnings you may have lost due to having to take time off sick to recover.

 Who is at fault?

-While every case varies in terms of care work accidents, there are some factors that determine who is at fault.
+While every care work accident case varies, there are some factors that determine who is at fault.
 An example of this is if you have had a lack of training on how to correctly lift service users.
 In this case, your employer may be at fault.
-There are also instances where repetitive movements may have caused your injuries.
+There are also instances where repetitive movements may have caused your care work injuries.

-Your employer has a duty of care to ensure you are safe at work.
-They also have to ensure that your health and safety needs are met.
+Your employer has a duty of care to ensure you are safe at work, and your health and safety needs are met.
 This is especially important in the role of a carer, as you are directly responsible for another person or persons.
-Other examples of cases where employers fail in their duty of care include;
+Other examples of cases where employers fail in their duty of care include:

 - Not providing the correct equipment for you to effectively care for a service user.

 - Having inadequate staffing levels to ensure all service users are being handled safely and correctly.

 If any of the above applies, then your employer may be responsible for your accident, as they need to take reasonable precautions to avoid care work injuries.